ThomasHertweck/seisio/README.md

 ## Performance

 The following performance comparison is based on reading a 3D seismic poststack volume in SEG-Y format (rev. 1) from local disk.
 The file size is 4797 MB (about 5 GB), there are 1'550'400 traces in total.
 The entire data set is read into memory (unstructured access); trace headers are decoded as returning generators would simply defer the actual work to a later time and falsify the comparison.
-The comparison also includes the time to convert from IBM floats to IEEE floats (with Python module "ibm2ieee" installed, used by "seisio" and "segy_lite").
+The comparison also includes the time to convert from IBM floats to IEEE floats.
 The cache is cleared after every single run, and each module is tested at least 10 times to obtain reliable I/O numbers.
 After reading the data into memory, various headers and trace amplitude values are checked to ensure all modules read the data correctly and provide identical headers and amplitude values (all listed modules actually pass this test and give identical results).
 All I/O times are given in seconds:

 * segfast: 4.7693 +- 0.0626
-* seisio: 6.1639 +- 0.042
+* seisio: 5.7860 +- 0.0646
 * segyio: 6.2193 +- 0.0268
 * segy: 16.2436 +- 0.5703
 * segy_lite: 33.5556 +- 0.3585
 * obspy: 107.7924 +- 1.2719

-Please note that the performance of "seisio" will drop when reading data in IBM format and the Python module "ibm2ieee" is not installed.
-The code then reverts to a fallback solution (pure Python code) for the conversion which is slower than conversion functions implemented in C (as used by "ibm2ieee" or other modules).

 The following performance comparison is based on reading a 3D seismic poststack volume in SEG-Y format (rev. 1) from local disk.
 The file size is 4071 MB (about 4 GB), there are 1'171'338 traces in total.
 The general setup is similar to above - however, this time the data format is IEEE instead of IBM, i.e., no conversion is required.
 Again, all I/O times are given in seconds: